Evirir/evirir-kactl/README.md

 Testing is done both on online judges and (for newer algorithms) with stress tests that compare output to a more naive algorithm for a large amount of randomly generated cases.
 These tests live in the `stress-tests` directory, and are run with CI on every commit.
 The CI also verifies that all headers compile (except for an exclude list in `docs/scripts/skip_headers`) and that the latex compiles.

-`old-unit-tests` contains a couple of broken unit tests, last touched about ten years ago.

 ## License